Temptation (New Order song): Retrospective reviews

 In a list for The Guardian, Alexis Petridis named "Temptation" as New Order's second best song, writing that "the song itself – ramshackle but danceable, gleefully poppy, falsetto vocals – [was] evidence that New Order had hit on a new, distinct identity.
 You can understand why the band chose to re-record it more slickly in 1987, but the original’s cack-handed exuberance is part of its charm."
-In a retrospective review of all the singles featured on the compilation album Substance 1987, Steve Speller of Dig! praised it as the band's "first truly great pop song."
+In a retrospective review of every single featured on the compilation album Substance 1987, Steve Speller of Dig! praised "Temptation" as the band's "first truly great pop song."
+Rolling Stones Rob Shefffield placed it twentieth on a list of the 200 best songs of the 1980s, opining that the song "sent [New Order] on their way to defining 1980s club sounds," also preferring the original 1982 mix over the band's "tinker[ed]" with versions from later years.

 Temptation '87

 A re-recorded version of the song (titled "Temptation '87 on the 2023 reissue) was created for the compilation album Substance 1987.
-The original recording of the song is available on third CD of the 2023 expanded reissue.
+The original recording of the song is available on the third CD of the 2023 expanded reissue.

 Music video

-In 2006 the song was interpreted in a video titled The Temptation of Victoria by filmmaker Michael Shamberg, who had directed a number of music videos for New Order.
+In 2006, the song was interpreted in a video titled The Temptation of Victoria by filmmaker Michael Shamberg, who had previously directed a number of music videos for New Order.
 The video features Victoria Bergsman of Swedish band The Concretes, who portrays a young woman in Paris who steals a vinyl copy of the song's original 12-inch release from a vintage record shop (the now defunct Bimbo Tower), along with a bouquet from a flower shop.
 She returns to her apartment and begins dancing to the record, causing the video to switch from black and white into color.